 Note: In October 2014, following the introduction of the iPad mini 3, Apple renamed the iPad mini with Retina display to the iPad mini 2, dropped the 64GB and 128GB options, and dropped the starting price to $299.

-As always, this review will focus on what's new with the Retina iPad mini.
+As always, this review will focus on what's new with the iPad mini 2.
 For everything that's come before, including and especially the smaller 7.9-inch design, but also for the context, check out our previous iPad reviews:

 - iPad air review (late 2013)

 - iPad 4 review (late 2012)